A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 6/README.md

   - add a warden of wind for each party member over 4

 ## Part 7: The Eye of Avarice (Party Level 17, xp 160+)
 - This is the epic final battle.
 Review carefully and balance to your party.
 Its final makeup should not be over 40XP per PC.
+Though note with intelligent play the Wardens can change sides.

 - Level 18? optionally this can be for level 18 PCs, but you will need to adjust minions accordingly:
   - Replace the Adult blue dragon with an Ancient blue dragon.